Lectures on Gauge theories and Many-Body systems

-In what follows we study the Calogero-Moser-Sutherland class of many-body systems, associated with $A$ type root system and $SU(N)$ gauge theories in various spacetime dimensions, starting in $0+1$ going all the way to $5+1$, with up to eight supercharges.
-The correspondence will be direct in $0+1, 1+1, 2+1, 3+1$ dimensions for non-supersymmetric matrix quantum mechanics, two dimensional Yang-Mills theory, modified three dimensional Chern-Simons theory, or a hybrid 3d version of 2d Yang-Mills theory, and the hybrid 4d Chern-Simons theory.
-The correspondence will be of second type for $3+1, 4+1, 5+1$ dimensional super-Yang-Mills theories with eight supercharges, subject to the so-called $\Omega$-deformation.
+In what follows we study the Calogero--Moser--Sutherland class of many-body systems, associated with $A$ type root system and $SU(N)$ gauge theories in various spacetime dimensions, starting in $0+1$ and going all the way to $5+1$, with up to eight supercharges.
+The correspondence will be direct in $0+1, 1+1, 2+1, 3+1$ dimensions for non-supersymmetric matrix quantum mechanics, two-dimensional Yang--Mills theory, modified three-dimensional Chern--Simons theory, or a hybrid 3d version of 2d Yang--Mills theory, and the hybrid 4d Chern--Simons theory.
+The correspondence will be of the second type for $3+1, 4+1, 5+1$ dimensional super-Yang--Mills theories with eight supercharges, subject to the so-called $\Omega$-deformation.

 We shall introduce a class of non-local observables, generalizing the loop operator of the old-fashioned matrix models.
-Specifically for supersymmetric gauge theories the correlation functions of these observables obey a non-perturbative version of the Dyson-Schwinger equations that we review.
-From these equations, in the $3+1$ dimensional case follow the Schr{\"o}dinger equation of a many-body system.
+Specifically for supersymmetric gauge theories the correlation functions of these observables obey a non-perturbative version of the Dyson--Schwinger equations that we review.
+From these equations, in the $3+1$ dimensional case, follows the Schr{\"o}dinger equation of a many-body system.
 The correspondence in the $4+1$ and $5+1$ dimensional cases remains a conjecture.

+The first part of these notes develops the symplectic-reduction construction of rational, trigonometric, and elliptic Calogero--Moser systems from gauge-theoretic data.
+The second part turns to supersymmetric gauge theories, equivariant localization on instanton moduli spaces, measures on partitions, and order/disorder observables.
+This split mirrors the two correspondences described above.

 {\bf Acknowledgements.} These notes are mostly based on the lectures given by one of the authors at 2024 Beijing Summer Workshop in Mathematics and Mathematical Physics ``Integrable systems and algebraic geometry'', dedicated to the memory of Igor Krichever, at BIMSA, and partly on the lectures at the 2024 Les Houches Summer School ``Quantum Geometry - Mathematical Methods for Gravity, Gauge Theories and Non-Perturbative Physics''.
 We thank the organizers of the Schools for their hospitality.